banditelol/If6083ComputerVision/src/hw4/README.md

     optical_flow_webcam(15,4,8)

+in WSL to install it simply run `sudo apt install libopencv-dev`
 ## Turn it in ##

 Besides submitting your program, you need to make video-demo which shows how you run your program, and how the result appears.